 After exploring all available options, you may decide that surrendering your pet is the best or only remaining option.
 If so, please follow the steps below.

 - Complete the intake forms online.
+Are you surrendering a dog, cat or small animal?
 Please fill out these forms prior to your appointment.
-This information allows us to have as much information about your pet as possible.
+This allows us to have as much information about your pet as possible.

 - Next steps.
 Once we have gathered information about your pet and the animal evaluation has been completed, we will discuss the next steps.